CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 #### Optional Configuration

-If you do not want Cumulus Linux to derive the system IP address automatically, you can provide the system IP address and system MAC address under each tenant VRF BGP instance.
+If you do not want Cumulus Linux to derive the system IP address automatically, you can provide the system IP address and system MAC address under each BGP VRF instance.

 The system MAC address must be the layer 3 SVI MAC address (not the clad-sys-mac).